 Researcher of the Year Award, UBC Okanagan Campus, 2013

 Dr. Bottorff’s current research focuses on the development of novel gender-sensitive and gender-specific interventions to strengthen tobacco reduction among women and men, and to enhance cancer prevention initiatives targeting other health behaviours.
-She is also a co-investigator on research teams developing new approaches to promote men’s health, support lifestyle change across diverse groups and contexts, and support rural palliative caregivers.
-She teaches courses in research methods, nursing theory and nursing education.
+She is also a co-investigator on research teams developing new approaches to promote men’s health, support lifestyle change across diverse groups and contexts.

 - Hole, R. (PI), Bottorff, J. L. (Co-applicant) as part of team of 15 co-applicants and 16 partners.
 Transitioning youth with disabilities and employment: The TYDE project.
 CIHR/SSHRC and partner + in-kind contributions, 2018-2023.